Alzheimer’s vs Dementia: What’s the Difference?

 The term “dementia” is a general one for a decline in mental abilities that’s significant enough to affect everyday life.
 Dementia is not an actual disease.
 With dementia, memory, reasoning, or other thinking skills are affected.

 Dementia isn’t a normal part of aging; it’s caused by damage to brain cells which affects their ability to communicate.
 This, in turn, affects the thinking, behavior, and feelings of the person with the condition.
-A person with dementia might have issues with memory, confusion, concentration, behavior, their personality, apathy, withdrawal, or even depression.
+A person with dementia might have issues with memory, confusion, concentration, behavior, personality, apathy, withdrawal, or even depression.
 The person might also lose their ability to do everyday tasks.
 If someone you know has such issues, you should go see a doctor about it.

 Alzheimer’s is actually a cause of dementia and the most common cause by far.
 Alzheimer’s is an actual disease.
 It’s a degenerative brain disease which means it worsens over time.
 Most people with Alzheimer’s are 65 years old and above, but hundreds of thousands of Americans under 65 experience younger-onset Alzheimer’s.